Biodiversity

 It is important to work according to different scales with nature conservation measures when it comes to biodiversity.
 Everything from landscapes (for example several aspen forests in a landscape) to a habitat (such as an individual aspen tree in an aspen forest) and lastly a single substrate (for example an old aspen tree).

-Many species prefer a few larger connected areas with suitable habitats rather than a few scattered areas.
-In order for us to take the right action at the right location, we have identified key habitats.
-We have then selected areas with connected forests in which all habitats are represented, and we refer to these as prioritized landscapes.
 In these landscapes, we have subsequently highlighted Action Plan (Sw. Åtgärdsprogram or ÅGP) landscapes, which contain concentrations of demanding ÅGP species that require active management to survive. ÅGP species are endangered species for which the Swedish Environmental Protection Agency or the Swedish Agency for Marine and Water Management have developed a special action plan.
 These could be insects that depend on controlled burning or a specific type of deciduous forest.

 By helping the most demanding species, we also help many species that have fewer demands on their habitat.